 Some users like to do this manually, but trying to draw a winner fairly using this method is quite difficult.
 Take the example below:

-You need to: Subscribe, Follow her on Instagram + Twitter and Leave a ♥ in the comments.
+You need to: Subscribe, Follow her on Instagram + Twitter and Leave a Comment plus a bunch of other stuff.